Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-issuer-id | The ID of the issuer account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency description | The description of the currency created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated get-icon-url | The URL at which the currency icon picture can be found
+id | The ID of the burnrate_change old-burn-rate | The burn rate before the burnrate_change new-burn-rate | The burn rate after the burnrate_change name currency-id | The ID of the currency that the burnrate_change applies to comment | A comment to explain to currency holders why the burn rate was changed created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated